sveltia/sveltia-cms/README.md

 ### Better productivity

-- Integrating Pexels, Pixabay and Unsplash to allow inserting free stock photos into image fields with no hassle.
+- Integrating Pexels, Pixabay and Unsplash to allow inserting free stock photos into image fields with no hassle[^8].
 - Able to work on a local Git repository without having to run a proxy server.
 [See below](#work-with-a-local-git-repository) for details.
 - Able to delete multiple entries and assets at once.
 - Solving various outstanding Netlify/Decap CMS bugs[^11].